pkzip/dod/README.md

 Keys:

-  Move: arrow keys or 2/4/6/8
+-  Move: arrow keys or 2/4/6/8
-  Rest one turn: . or 5
+-  Rest one turn: . or 5
-  Inventory: i
+-  Inventory: i
-  Use item: u
+-  Use item: u
-  Drop item: d
+-  Drop item: d
-  Quit game: Escape
+-  Quit game: Escape

+Tips:

 - Bump into monsters to attack.
 - Walk on an item to pick it up.